Do you sigh every time you pass along those landscaped and nice colored houses with a front yard that smiles at you and makes you stop to watch?

 - can my kids or grandkids play in it?

 - do I live by the river and have floods?

 - do I have access to water supplies?

 - having trees according to my garden size?

 - how many hours on week can I dedicate to it?

 In case you are not an artistic kind of person, try some of the online tools.
-They will help you to design your future garden, patio, or automatic irrigation system zones.
+They will help you to design your future garden, patio or automatic irrigation system zones.
 With this tool, you will plan every corner and develop a sense of space.
-Characteristics that own only the top-notch landscape architects.
+The characteristic that owns only the top-notch landscape architects.

 You can try some of these: